Reggatta de Blanc

-Reggatta de Blanc is the second studio album by British rock band the Police, released on 2 October 1979 by A&M Records.
+Reggatta de Blanc is the second studio album by the English rock band the Police, released on 5 October 1979 by A&M Records.
 It was the band's first release to top the UK Albums Chart and features their first two UK number-one singles: "Message in a Bottle" and "Walking on the Moon".
-In early 1980, the album was reissued in the United States on two 10" discs, one album side per disc, and as a collector's edition with a poster of the band.
+In early 1980, the album was reissued in the United States on two 10-inch discs, one album side per disc, and as a collector's edition with a poster of the band.

-The music features the Police's distinctive appropriation of reggae and frontman Sting's Caribbean vocal inflections.
 The album's title loosely translates in French to "White Reggae".
 It was the band's second album to bear a Franglais title, after their 1978 debut album Outlandos d'Amour.
 Reggatta de Blanc proved more popular and successful than its predecessor.
 The title track earned the band their first Grammy Award for Best Rock Instrumental Performance.

 In 2003, Reggatta de Blanc was ranked at number 369 on Rolling Stone magazine's list of the 500 greatest albums of all time.